This tax calendar gives the due dates for filing returns and making deposits of excise taxes. Use this calendar with Publication 510

 - Form 720, Quarterly Federal Excise Tax Return.
 File this form by the last day of the month following the calendar quarter.
 Use this form to report a wide variety of excise taxes, including:

 - Manufacturers taxes.

-- Form 730, Monthly Tax Return for Wagers - Use this form to pay an excise tax on wagers you accept.
+- Form 730, Monthly Tax Return for Wagers.
+Use this form to pay an excise tax on wagers you accept.
 File this form for each month by the last day of the following month.
-Also, see Form 11C, earlier
+Also, see Form 11C above.

 Fiscal-year taxpayers - The dates in this calendar apply whether you use a fiscal year or the calendar year as your tax year.

-Adjustments for Saturday, Sunday, or legal holidays - Generally, if a due date falls on a Saturday, Sunday, or legal holiday, the due date is delayed until the next day that is not a Saturday, Sunday, or legal holiday.
+Adjustments for Saturday, Sunday, or legal holidays - Generally, if a due date falls on a Saturday, Sunday, or legal holiday, the due date is delayed until the next day that isn't a Saturday, Sunday, or legal holiday.
 For excise taxes, there are two exceptions to this rule.

-- For deposits of regular method taxes, if the due date is a Saturday, Sunday, or legal holiday, the due date is the immediately preceding day that is not a Saturday, Sunday, or legal holiday.
+- For deposits of regular method taxes, if the due date is a Saturday, Sunday, or legal holiday, the due date is the immediately preceding day that isn't a Saturday, Sunday, or legal holiday.

 - Under the special September deposit rules, if the due date falls on a Saturday, the deposit is due on the preceding Friday.
 If the due date falls on a Sunday, the deposit is due on the following Monday.
 For more information, see the Instructions for Form 720.

 The Excise Tax Calendar has been adjusted for all these provisions.